by-pinja/pdf-template-builder/README.md

 The `pdf-template-builder` is designed to be used as a embedded tool inside other applications communicating with the [pdf-storage](https://github.com/protacon/pdf-storage) service.
 This repo contains the builder as a pure React component which can be used in React app in React way.

+**See working example with full configuration at https://github.com/protacon/how-to-react-pdf-template-builder**

 1. Install module
 ```bash